Meghananijanapuram/sigmaa/README.md

 # sigmaa
-this is a demo of git &amp; github class
+this is a demo of git &amp; github class.